-NDP chapter 12: Building safer communities
+NDP Chapter 12: Building safer communities

-✓ This objective relates to the need for all people, especially women and children, to feel safe at home, school and work, free of fear.
+This objective relates to the need for all people, especially women and children, to feel safe at home, school and work, free of fear.
 Kannaland actively supports this through awareness and its Ward Committee system.

-NDP chapter 13: Building a capable and developmental state
+NDP Chapter 13: Building a capable and developmental state

 This objective relates to the state playing a developmental and transformative role.
 It requires that staff at all levels should be competent, experienced and ability to do their jobs, and that intergovernmental relations should be managed better.
-Kannaland will use the Workplace Skills Plan to implement a human resources, talent management and skills develop
+Kannaland will use the Workplace Skills Plan to implement human resources training, talent management and skills developm